 The UK wine scene is becoming increasingly popular and every year Brit’s are drinking more and more English wine.
-In 2018 that figure reached 168m bottles.
+In 2018 that figure reached 168M bottles.
 Courtesy of global warming, the UK has seen an increase in average temperatures, resulting in a climate similar to Champagne, France.
-This has given rise to a higher quality, stature and demand for English sparkling wines.
+This has given rise to a higher quality, stature and subsequent demand for English sparkling wines.

 Small Hythe Road, Kent, TN30 7NG, Phone: +44 (0) 1580 766111

 Chapel Down make some excellent sparkling wine along with producing a range of craft beer and cider.
 In 2018 they also released their own gin.
 They offer guided tours and tastings.
 If you can’t make it to the winery then get to their restaurant Gin Works in Kings Cross in London.
 Chapel Down Winery is definitely worth a visit.

 Through a combination of new viticultural techniques and years of knowledge gained from established vineyards, Chapel Down are able to use the best of traditional and innovative practices to produce grapes of the highest standard.

 Nanstallon, Bodmin, Cornwall, PL30 5LG, Phone: +44 (0) 1208 77959

 Bob and Annie have been producing wine at Camel Valley since 1989 and have won numerous awards for both their still and sparkling wines.
 Don’t let the distance from London deter you.
 Make a weekend of it and get some fantastic English wine and clean, crisp country air into your life.

 A true family affair, Camel Valley offer tours and tastings and also have two self contained holiday cottages available should you wish to stay.
 As an added bonus, they are located very close to the Cornish coastline which is littered with stunning beaches, walking trails and wildlife.

 London Road, Dorking, Surrey, RH5 6AA, Phone: +44 (0) 1306 876616